-13. Net assets attributable to holders of investor and management shares
+13. Net assets attributable to holders of investor shares

-The Company was initially registered with an authorised share capital of 1.000 Management Share of no par value and 500.000 Participating Shares of no par value.
+The Company was initially registered with an authorised share capital of 100 Management Shares of no par value and 2.000 Participating Shares of no par value.

 The issued and paid share capital of the Fund is fluctuant and equal to the Net Asset Value and the Fund's capital is divided into shares having no nominal, but fluctuant value.